breekmd/SpatialiteForms/README.md

  - [sqlite-net-base](https://github.com/praeclarum/sqlite-net) and
  - [Spatialite](https://www.gaia-gis.it/fossil/libspatialite/index) and
- - [SQLitePCL.raw](https://github.com/ericsink/SQLitePCL.raw) for SQLitePCLRaw.bundle_e_sqlite3 - which gives better iOS supprort for sqlite extensions
+ - [SQLitePCL.raw](https://github.com/ericsink/SQLitePCL.raw) for SQLitePCLRaw.bundle_e_sqlite3 - which gives better iOS support for sqlite extensions

 **If you find this library useful, please support the above two projects.**